BitKnitting/FitHome_Power_PCB/README.md

 Before I took [Chris Gammell's Contextual Electronics course](https://contextualelectronics.com/), I had absolutely no experience with electronics or building PCBs.
 Chris is exceptional in so many ways.
 THANK YOU.

 There is an exceptional community behind [the OpenEnergyMonitor project](https://learn.openenergymonitor.org/).
 They not only provide energy monitoring solutions, but are a wealth of knowledge.
 THANK YOU.
+In particular, thanks to the kindly delivered advice and help from Robert Wall.
+THANK YOU, THANK YOU.

 # Background Info
  ## Electricity Coming Into Our Homes